-Repiano – Richard Davies
+Principal Cornet – Richard Davies

 Richard started playing at the age of 7 with the Aberaman Original Silver Band and then at the age of 9 moved to Llwydcoed Silver Band.
 In 1985 he joined the Cory Band and in 1990 he left to join Cwmaman Institute Silver Band and became their Principal Cornetist.
 During his period with Cwmaman Band he was the main driving force behind their successful rise from the 4th Section to the Championship Section.
 During his early years he was also Principal Cornet of the Mid Glamorgan Youth Brass Band and also a member of the National Youth Brass Band of Wales.
 In 2003 he returned to the Cory Band on Solo Cornet, he moved to Repiano 2005 where he has remained until a switch to the Flugel Horn seat.

 During his time with Cory he has greatly contributed to the Band’s many contest successes and he has been involved in: 4 European titles, 3 British Opens, 1 Nationals, 1 World Championship, 3 Brass in Concert Championship.